Graham: McConnell 'put a load on Republicans' back' with anti-Trump speech

 South Carolina senator warns McConnell's words will be used against Republican candidates in 2022

-Sen. Lindsey Graham, R-S.C., called out Senate Minority Leader Mitch McConnell, R-Ky., for speaking out against former President Donald Trump after voting to acquit Trump at his impeachment trial.
+Sen. Lindsey Graham, R-S.C., called out Senate Minority Leader Mitch McConnell for speaking out against former President Donald Trump after voting to acquit Trump at his impeachment trial.

-Despite voting in Trump's favor, McConnell blamed the former president for the Jan.
+Despite voting in Trump's favor, McConnell, R-Ky., blamed the former president for the Jan.
 6 Capitol riot.
-Graham warned that this will be used against Republicans as they try to retake control of Congress in 2022.
+Graham warned on "Fox News Sunday" that this will be used against Republicans as they try to retake control of Congress in 2022.

 MCCONNELL RIPS TRUMP, SAYS ACTIONS 'UNCONSCIONABLE' BUT TRIAL WAS UNCONSTITUTIONAL